Free & Open Source | Built on Debian | Independent Linux Labs

 For bug reports or assistance, an email can be sent with the error details.
 Please keep the following in mind when troubleshooting:

-Disclaimer: All distributions provided by Nixovena Labs are offered "as is", without warranty of any kind, express or implied.
-Nixovena Labs is not responsible for any data loss, hardware issues, or other damages that may arise from the use of these distributions.
+Disclaimer: All distributions provided by Nixovena Linux & AI Labs are offered "as is", without warranty of any kind, express or implied.
+Nixovena Linux & AI Labs is not responsible for any data loss, hardware issues, or other damages that may arise from the use of these distributions.

-Copyright & Ownership: All graphic designs, site architectures, system logos, specific artworks, and custom tooling (such as Megamix Build Automation, Slarpx modules, etc.) are the intellectual property of Nixovena Labs.
-Their copyrights belong strictly to Nixovena Labs.
+Copyright & Ownership: All graphic designs, site architectures, system logos, specific artworks, and custom tooling are the intellectual property of Nixovena Linux & AI Labs.
+Their copyrights belong strictly to Nixovena Linux & AI Labs.

-While the distributions themselves are built upon open-source foundations (Debian, Live-Build), the unique branding, custom integrations, and the website's design elements are restricted by Nixovena Labs' copyright.
+While the distributions themselves are built upon open-source foundations (Debian, Live-Build), the unique branding, custom integrations, and the website's design elements are restricted by Nixovena Linux & AI Labs' copyright.